 Google and Wikipedia, Revisited

-There was a lot of buzz about a year or two ago that Wikipedia was going to do Google in.
+THERE was a lot of buzz about a year or two ago that Wikipedia was going to do Google in.
 Juicy headlines like these led the way: “Wikipedia Eats Google,” “The Wikipedia Threat To Google’s Empire,” and “Wikipedia 3.0: The End of Google?”
 But read these articles carefully, and you find no realistic reason to think that Google is threatened by Wikipedia.

 And when I say “no realistic reason” I mean exactly that — the “Wikipedia 3.0” article seriously claims that all websites will contain some sort of very advanced AI that will tell the search engine of the future (which for no particular reason will not be Google) when to return a page in a search result and when not to.
 Riggghht.
 We can’t even convince every web author to use simple metadata tags (I myself don’t use them for anything but telling iPhone how many pixels wide my blog is), and when we do get people to use them, we often wish we hadn’t.